Gondor: Third Age, under the Stewards

 During the early years of the Third Age, Gondor was victorious and wealthy, and kept a careful watch on Mordor, but the peace ended with Easterling invasions.
-Gondor established a powerful navy and captured the southern port of Umbar from the Black Númenóreans, becoming very rich.
+Gondor established a powerful navy and captured the southern port of Umbar from the Black Númenóreans, becoming rich.

 As time went by, Gondor neglected the watch on Mordor.
-There was a civil war, giving Umbar the opportunity to declare independence.
+A civil war gave Umbar the opportunity to declare independence.
 The kings of Harad grew stronger, leading to fighting in the south.
 With a Great Plague the population began a steep decline.
-The capital was moved from Osgiliath to the less affected Minas Anor and evil creatures returned to the mountains bordering Mordor.
+The capital was moved from Osgiliath to the less affected Minas Anor, and evil creatures returned to the mountains bordering Mordor.
 There was war with the Wainriders, a confederation of Easterling tribes, and Gondor lost its line of kings.
 The Ringwraiths captured and occupied Minas Ithil which became Minas Morgul, "the Tower of Black Sorcery".
 At this time Minas Anor was renamed to Minas Tirith, in constant watch of its now defiled twin city.

+Without kings, Gondor was ruled by Stewards for many generations, father to son; despite their exercise of power and hereditary status, they were never accepted as Kings, nor did they sit on the high throne.
+The badge of office of the Stewards is a white rod.

+Faramir reports that Boromir as a boy had asked his father Denethor how many centuries it would take for a steward to become a king.
+Denethor replied "Few years, maybe, in other places of less royalty.
+In Gondor ten thousand years would not suffice."
+Shippey reads this as a reproach to Shakespeare's Macbeth, noting that in Scotland, and in Britain, a Stewart/Steward like James I of England (James VI of Scotland) could metamorphose into a king.

-Without kings, Gondor was ruled by stewards for many generations, father to son; despite their exercise of power and hereditary status, they were never accepted as kings, nor did they sit on the high throne.
-After several attacks by evil forces the province of Ithilien and the city of Osgiliath were abandoned.
-Later the forces of Gondor, led by Aragorn under the alias Thorongil, attacked Umbar and destroyed the Corsair fleet, allowing Denethor II to devote his attention to Mordor.
+After attacks by evil forces, the province of Ithilien and the city of Osgiliath were abandoned.
+Late in the Third Age, the forces of Gondor, led by Aragorn (under the alias Thorongil) attacked Umbar and destroyed the Corsair fleet, allowing Ecthelion II to devote his attention to Mordor.